BlanchetteLab/HIFI/README.md

 HIFI is a set of tools to infer true intra-chromosomal interaction frequencies at restriction fragment (RF) resolution from Hi-C data.
 It uses adaptive kernel density estimation and Markov Random Field approaches to provide accurate estimates of interaction frequency matrices from sparse read-count matrices.

-Input: A bam file corresponding to Hi-C data from a given chromosome (or part thereof).
+Input: A BAM file corresponding to Hi-C data from a given chromosome (or part thereof).

 Step 1: Produce a RF-resolution read count matrix, using the BAMtoSparseMatrix.py program.

 Step 2: Produce the RF-resolution true IF estimation, using the HIFI program.

 Step 3: (optional) Visualize the inferred true IF matrix, using the parseHIFIoutput.py and plotHIFIoutput.py program.

+Step 4: (optional) Convert RF resolution matrix to canonical fixed-binning matrix, using the SparseToFixed.py program.

-Output: Estimated interaction frequency matrix at RF resolution
+Default output: estimated interaction frequency matrix at RF resolution

 ## Software requirements
 1) Linux with g++ compiler